• Who are you?

 Look, it gets messy out there in Consumerland.
 I’m interested in a fair outcome of a dispute.
 I want people to get what they paid for.
 I’m not here to stick it to any business and I don’t have a hidden anti-corporate agenda.

 Yes.
 When every consumer reads their contract carefully, asks all the right questions, patronizes only ethical, customer-focused businesses and knows how to resolve any disagreements in a polite and productive way, I’ll fold up my laptop and ride off into the sunset.
 My work will be done.
 Until that time, I’m here to help.

 That’s an old journalism adage.
 I see myself as being a voice for the voiceless: comforting the afflicted, in other words.
 Many consumers have knowledge, attorneys and money at their disposal, and they don’t need me.
 I’m fine with that.

 Sometimes, when you stand up for the little guy, you realize that the people who have everything — the “preferred” customers with the gold cards sitting in the first-class lounge, are part of the problem.
 If they’re offended by my sometimes populist rhetoric, then I feel as if I’m doing my job.
 That’s what “afflicting the comfortable” means to me.

 Yes, I do lots of public speaking.
 But I limit my topics to customer service and consumer advocacy issues.

 Sorry, I don’t play well in groups.
 Nothing personal.

 My email newsletter is supported by corporate underwriters, just like NPR or PBS.
-I do not sell links on this site.
+I do not sell links on any of my sites.
 Underwriters support my consumer advocacy.
 I used an affiliate link to track the sales of my last book on Amazon.
 I’m a terrible shill (trust me, I’ve tried it).
 I feel compelled to tell the truth, always.
 I think I make a much better consumer advocate.